namit2405/Portfolio/replit.md

 ## Overview

-This is a modern portfolio website built as a full-stack application featuring a React frontend with TypeScript, Express backend, and PostgreSQL database integration.
-The application showcases personal projects, skills, and includes a contact form for potential clients or employers to reach out.
+This is a modern portfolio website built as a full-stack application featuring a React frontend with TypeScript, Django REST API backend, and SQLite database.
+The application showcases personal projects, skills, experience, education, certifications, and includes a contact form for potential clients or employers to reach out.

 ## User Preferences